omgpointless/UmbracoDocs/12/umbraco-cms/tutorials/custom-error-page.md

 With this approach, you can set different 404 pages for different languages (cultures) - such as `en-us`, `it` etc.
 {% endhint %}

-{% hint style="warning" %}
-If you are hosting your site on Umbraco Cloud, using an XPath statement is the best approach.
-This is because content IDs might differ across Cloud environments.
-{% endhint %}

 XPath example:

 ```json